idempiere/idempiere.github.io/docs/basic-functional/introduction.md

 ---
 # Purpose

-The purpose of this site is to help you learn, configure, enhance, deploy, scale and support an iDempiere instance and the iDempiere community as a whole.
+The purpose of this section is to help get started using iDempiere.
+We will focus on vocabulary and tools that most people use regardless of your industry.

 # iDempiere Introduction